devenes/python-boto3-api/README.md

 ## List Instances

-You send a request to this endpoint by entering the following parameters, and you can list all the instances in your AWS account in the region you specify and their status.
+You send a GET request to the `list` endpoint by entering the following parameters, then you can list all the instances and their status in your AWS account in the region you specify.

 ```
 http://<api_host>:<api_port>/ec2/list